Continuing Financial Aid Applicants

 Beginning July 1, 2011, the Satisfactory Academic Progress standards will change in accordance with new federal regulations.

-Satisfactory progress is not to be confused with “good standing”.
-A student can meet the Troy University standards of "good standing" and be allowed to enroll but may not meet the minimum standards of "Satisfactory Progress" to receive financial aid while enrolled.
+Satisfactory Academic Progress is not to be confused with “good standing”.
+A student can meet the Troy University standards of "good standing" and be allowed to enroll but may not meet the minimum standards of "Satisfactory Academic Progress" to receive financial aid while enrolled.

 Grade Point Average and Completion Rate